mathiasvr/betaflight-deciphered/README.md

 - Default: `OFF`
 - Allowed: `OFF`, `192MHZ`, `216MHZ`, `240MHZ`

 Overclocks the flight controller CPU to run at a higher clock rate.
 It's recommended to only overclock if you have a CPU load higher than 50%.
 Overclocking can potentially overheat the CPU if not properly ventilated.
-Overclocking has previously been used to allow F4 FC to enable 'Gyro 32KHz sampling mode' which was removed in Betaflight 4.0.
+Overclocking has previously been used to allow F4 FC to enable *Gyro 32KHz sampling mode* which was removed in Betaflight 4.0.

 ## `pwr_on_arm_grace`
 - Default: `5`